LevinJ/FCND-Motion-Planning/README.md

 This is implemented in the `media_axis_method ` function in the "mp_utils" file.

 3).
 Voronoi based search
 Perfrom A* on the Voronoi graph.
 This approach is not compete.
 This search is not guranteed to be complete.
 This is because the center of the obstacle may not correspond well the contour of the obstacle, and thus some places may not be reachable by by voronoi graph even if they are in reality are.
-The good side is that the path is also as far away from surrounding obstacle as possible too.
+The good side is that the path is as far away from surrounding obstacle as possible too.

 7. Prune waypoints